Women in the House of Commons of the United Kingdom: Female Cabinet members appointed after the 2010 election

 A total of 46 female ministers have held Cabinet positions since the first, Margaret Bondfield, in 1929.
 Tony Blair's 1997 Cabinet had five women and was the first to include more than two female ministers at one time.
 The highest number of concurrent women Cabinet ministers under Tony Blair was eight (36 per cent), then a record from May 2006 to May 2007.
 Other women have attended Cabinet without being full members, including Caroline Flint, Anna Soubry and Caroline Nokes.
 Some who have attended Cabinet have subsequently, or previously been full Cabinet ministers, including Tessa Jowell, Liz Truss and Andrea Leadsom.

 All-women shortlists

 All-women shortlists are a method of affirmative action which has been used by the Labour Party to increase the representation of women in Parliament.
 As of 2015, 117 Labour MPs have been elected to the House of Commons after being selected as candidates through an all-women shortlist.
 In 2002 this method of selection was ruled to breach the Sex Discrimination Act 1975.
 In response to this ruling the Sex Discrimination (Election Candidates) Act 2002 legalised all-women short lists as a method of selection.
 The Equality Act 2010 extends this exemption from discrimination law to 2030.

-Ahead of the next general election, HuffPost reported in March 2022 that Labour stopped using all-women shortlists, citing legal advice that continuing to use them for choosing parliamentary candidates would become an "unlawful" practice again under the Equality Act.
+Ahead of the 2024 general election, HuffPost reported in March 2022 that Labour stopped using all-women shortlists, citing legal advice that continuing to use them for choosing parliamentary candidates would become an "unlawful" practice again under the Equality Act.